Sustainability / Social Report / Creating Attractive WorkplacesOccupational Health and Safety

 We believe in “looking to the future while respecting the past,” aiming to foster a safety culture while preventing the recurrence of workplace accidents.
 We look back on workplace accidents and process-related accidents arising from unsafe behavior and the neglect of the basics, work to prevent recurrence, and raise employees' safety awareness.

 Every month, the RC Center shares information about workplace accidents and process safety incidents that occurred the previous fiscal year with the workplace where those incidents occurred.
-This information helps employees at these workplaces review and make themselves aware of the incidents to avoid complacency in preventing their recurrence.
+In workplaces that have received information, everyone reflects on it, and it is also shared with our partner companies.
+By raising awareness of workplace accidents, we also ensure that measures to prevent recurrence are not forgotten.
 In this way, both employees and managers work to prevent similar accidents from happening.

-In FY2024/3, we and our partner companies (contractors) continued our efforts of FY2023/3 and worked toward our goal of eliminating serious workplace accidents, including chemical injuries, caught in, on or between, falls, and heat stroke.
-As a measure to eliminate chemical injuries, caught in, on or between accidents, and falls, we have continued promoting initiatives for pre-work safety assessments through the Whiteboard KY Sessions*2, a system shared by all business sites.
-For heat stroke, we have made sure employees can readily replenish drinking water and mineral supplies, set up rest areas, enforced mask usage rules, and encouraged the use of equipment to prevent and treat heat stroke.
+In FY2025/3, we and our partner companies (contractors) continued our efforts of FY2024/3 and worked toward our goal of eliminating serious workplace accidents, including chemical injuries, caught in, on or between accidents, falls, and heat stroke.
+As a measure to eliminate chemical injuries, caught in, on or between accidents, and falls, we have continued promoting initiatives for pre-work safety assessments through the Whiteboard KY Sessions,*2 a system shared by all business sites.
+For heat stroke, in addition to continuing to make sure that employees can readily access drinking water and replenish their mineral stores, we have set up rest areas, enforce mask usage rules, and encourage the use of equipment to prevent and treat heat stroke, we have also changed the material of our summer work uniforms to a more breathable fabric than previous versions.
 In order to prevent health problems and chemical injuries caused by chemical substances, we are working to reduce the risk of hazards and dangers in work by conducting chemical substance risk assessments and complying with the revised Industrial Safety and Health Act (new chemical substance regulations).

 Number of Occupational Accidents (Daicel Group)